 Who we are

 Psicon Ltd are an independent psychology led health care provider.
-We specialise in the positive promotion of psychological health and wellbeing to clients throughout the UK, with services predominantly based in Kent an d Hampshire.
+We specialise in the positive promotion of psychological health and wellbeing to clients throughout the UK, with services predominantly based in Kent, Surrey, and Hampshire.

 We offer a number of services to support a range of clients, from individuals and their families to corporations, including health care providers, employers, schools, universities and other centres of education, as well as the courts.
 We are also contracted to provide NHS services.

 What is a Privacy Notice